 Step 1 – Install the wallet extension

-If you haven’t downloaded the wallet yet, go to https://wallet.keplr.app/; a pop-up will appear as soon as you enter the website.
+Go to https://wallet.keplr.app; a pop-up will appear as soon as you enter the website.
 Click on the pop-up; it will lead you to the Chrome extension store.
 Select: “add to Chrome”.
 Make sure you are downloading the official app.

 Once you’ve added the extension, click on it on your screen’s top-right menu to open the Keplr web page.

 On the Keplr web page, select “Create New Account'' to start setting up your account.
 There is also an option to Sign in with Google.
 In case you already have a Keplr wallet, select “Import Existing Account''.

 If you’ve selected “Create New Account”, Keplr will ask if you’d like to have a Mnemonic Seed of 12 or 24 words.
 Remember to store your seed phrase securely offline and never share it with anyone.
 If you lose your seed phrase, you will lose the assets within the wallet.

 Once you’ve copied your seed phrase, fill out your account name, desired password and confirm by selecting “Next”.

 You will then be asked to fill out your seed phrase in the right order to register.
 Click on the words to create the sentence, then select “Register”.
 That’s it!
 You’ve now created your Keplr wallet.
 Select “Done” to close the registration webpage, and your wallet should now be opened in the extension.
 Go to: https://wallet.keplr.app/#/dashboard to continue.

 Now it’s time to get started with staking!

 On the left side of the screen, select ‘Umee’ and then ‘Stake’ (see image below).